 In addition to talking, the therapist usually combines the conversation with other therapeutic methods.
 Which methods are used, depends on the therapy movement, in which the therapist has been trained.

 The therapist guides people who have fallen into a situation privately or at work, which is experienced as painful, inconvenient or unwanted.
 Counseling is aimed at gaining insight into these problems and situations.
-Through this insight, the patient learns to better deal with the existing problems.
+Through this insight, the patient learns to better deal with existing problems.

 Depending on the intake, a counseling course is started.
 Such a course consists of individual conversations from one to one and a half hour.